 Passive TB Ranging is a variant of the TB ranging mode referred to in 11.22.6 (Fine timing measurement (FTM) procedure).
 In all aspects, except where explicitly stated differently, the Passive TB Ranging mode, its protocols, procedures, components, and definitions follow the rules for TB ranging.

-In particular, along with the general statement in the paragraph above, the text in the following subclauses, and their subclauses, apply also to Passive TB Ranging:
+NOTE—For example, the text in the following subclauses, and their subclauses, apply also to Passive TB Ranging: (#3308, #3309, #3791)

 Subclause 11.22.6.1.1 (EDCA based Ranging and TB Ranging overview)